-You may visit the Algarve for its beaches but it’s always worth prising yourself off your sunbed and exploring the region.
+You may choose to visit the Algarve for its beaches, after all many will argue that you will find the best beaches in Portugal here and the Algarve has just been awarded Europe’s Leading Beach Destination for 2023 by the World Travel Awards.
+But in my experience it’s always worth prising yourself off your sunbed and exploring the region.
 There are plenty of things to do in the Algarve that will give you a deeper appreciation of its culture, natural beauty and history.

-Here’s my selection of some of the best day trips in the Algarve, organised from west to east.
-Some are fairly well-known, others more hidden gems.
+Here’s my selection of what to do in the Algarve, organised from west to east.
+Some are fairly well-known towns and activities, others are more hidden gems.

-It might be worth hiring a car for some of these but you can get to most of these Algarve points of interest by public transport or organised tours if necessary.
+It might be worth hiring a car for some of these but you can get a lot from your Algarve vacation by using public transport or organised tours where appropriate.

 1. Visit Algarve’s most westerly point in Sagres